h-tabatabaei/mysqlReplication/README.md

 mysql> start replica;
 Query OK, 0 rows affected, 1 warning (0.13 sec)
 ```
-### verify the switchover
+### verify the switch over
-to verify the switchover process, take placed on `db-inst1` which is our newly Replica server check replica status:
+to verify the switchover process, take placed on `db-inst1` which is our newly Replica server and check replica status:
 ```
 mysql> show replica status \G
 *************************** 1. row ***************************